NeuroAssassin/Toxic-Cogs/README.md

 Credit to https://outage.report/ which allows me to figure out whether websites/companies are down.

 Contact me in Discord for bugs/issues/etc. at Neuro Assassin#4838 <@473541068378341376>

+# Required Libraries
+Beautiful Soup is required for the webstatus cog.